Lucky Strike (song)

 "Lucky Strike" is a song by American pop rock band Maroon 5, and is the fourth track on their fourth studio album Overexposed (2012).
-The song was released as a promotional single in 2012 in The Netherlands.
+The song was released on January 20, 2014, in Belgium, as the album's first and only promotional single.
 It was written by band frontman Adam Levine with producers Ryan Tedder and Noel Zancanella.

 The song received generally positive reviews from critics, and is generally regarded as one of the best tracks on Overexposed.
-Following the release of the album, the song peaked on many different charts, including number two on the singles chart in South Korea and number nine on the US Bubbling Under Hot 100 Singles.
+Following the release of the album, the song peaked on many different charts, including number three on the singles chart in South Korea and number nine on the US Bubbling Under Hot 100 Singles.

 Background

 Composition

 "Lucky Strike" is a funk song that features dubstep and soul influences.
 The song's instrumentation consists of piano and guitar accompanied with Levine's vocals.
 "Lucky Strike" is written in the key of B minor, in common time (4/4), with a tempo of 144 beats per minute.
 Levine's vocal range spans from the low note of A4 to the high note of B5.
 According to Robert Copsey of Digital Spy, the song contains the same "bells-and-whistles template" that is present in the band's previous single "Moves Like Jagger".
 Chuck Arnold of People shared the same opinion as Copsey and described the song as "lightning-paced".
 Lyrically, the song discovers the theme of sexual intercourse that can be seen through the lines, "Your body rockin', keep me up all night/One in a million, my lucky strike".